estebanmv8009/odin-recipes/README.md

 # odin-recipes
-First Odin Project
+First Odin Project!!

-This project will have some basic HTML to mainly improve my skills with GIT
+This project will cover some basic HTML and reinforce my abilities using GIT.